Can your family care? Could your family open your home to support people with disabilities?

 Can I choose who I care for?

 You will have a choice in who is placed with you.
-You will be registered to offer care for one care group and the placements are made to suit you and the individual.
+You will be registered to offer care for specific care groups and the placements are made to suit you and the individual and there is a robust matching process.
+All supported individuals are referred to the scheme via a rigorous referral process.

 How much will I be paid?